 There are many factors that could influence the installation time.
-Once you select an installer and sign the contract, it could take from two weeks to two months to complete the project, depending on the type of solar technology.
-Although, a residential solar array could physically be installed in as little as one or two days, permitting and city ordinances can have an impact on how long your system takes to be installed.
-The MREA is working with municipalities to cut red tape, making it faster and easier to install solar in all jurisdictions.
+Once you select an installer and sign the contract, it could take from four to six months to complete the project, depending on the type of solar technology.
+Although, a residential solar array could physically be installed in as little as one or two days, permitting, local ordinances, and utility interconnection processes can have an impact on how long your system takes to be installed and fully operational.